I Like To Move It -- Computation Instead of Data in the Brain: Results

 \subsection{Amount of communication}

-Tables~\ref{tab:bytes:default} and~\ref{tab:bytes:new} show the number of bytes transferred during the simulations.
-For the old Barnes--Hut algorithm and the standard way of transferring the neuron spikes, we list the number of bytes sent and remotely accessed.
-For the proposed location-aware Barnes--Hut algorithm and the approximation of neuron spikes, we only list the number of bytes sent, as there are no remotely-accessed bytes.
-In principle, there could be remotely-accessed bytes, but this case does not occur in practice as no MPI rank needs to fetch data.
-In the small simulations, our new algorithms transfer more bytes but are quickly overtaken.
-As a direct consequence, we also reduce the memory footprint ``en passant'': Where MPI ranks in the old algorithm needed to download octree nodes that belong to another MPI rank and cache them locally in case a different neuron needed the data during the same connectivity update, this is now virtually obsolete.
+Tables~\ref{tab:bytes:default} and~\ref{tab:bytes:new} show byte transfer amounts during simulations.
+For the old Barnes--Hut algorithm and standard spike transfer, we list bytes sent and remotely accessed.
+For our proposed location-aware Barnes--Hut algorithm and neuron spike approximation, we only list bytes sent, as no remotely-accessed bytes occur.
+Technically, remotely-accessed bytes could happen, but this does not occur in practice since no MPI rank needs to fetch data.
+In small simulations, our new algorithms transfer more bytes initially but quickly become superior.
+As a direct result, we also reduce the memory footprint ``en passant'': MPI ranks in the old algorithm had to download octree nodes from other ranks and cache them locally if different neurons needed the data during the same connectivity update---this is now nearly obsolete.